-The and have finally agreed to share the cost of modifications for roughly 30 aircraft to be procured in the next lot of production.
+The Pentagon and have finally agreed to share the cost of modifications for roughly 30 aircraft to be procured in the next lot of production.

 The question of who would pay for the so-called concurrency costs—the cost of retrofitting fixes to problems discovered during the program’s testing on already-built aircraft—has been the subject of a hearty debate between the parties this year.
 Lockheed executives have said before that the amount of cost-sharing on concurrency devised in the low-rate initial production (LRIP) Lot 5 deal is precedent-setting for industry.